1996 SANFL Grand Final

 This was Port Adelaide's 34th premiership, third premiership in a row, and seventh in nine years.
 Port would also go on to win in 1998 and 1999.

 Port had also beaten Central District in the 1995 Grand Final.
 Thirteen Port players from the 1995 grand final also played in the 1996 grand final.
 For Central District, 12 players played in both.

 Central District entered the Grand Final as favourite to win as they were minor premiers (first on the ladder prior to the finals) and had beaten Port on all four occasions that the teams had met in 1996 prior to the grand final.

 Match Summary

 Jack Oatey Medal

 The Jack Oatey Medal for best player in the Grand Final was awarded to David Brown of Port Adelaide.
 However, The Advertiser (Adelaide) newspaper judged Fabian Francis as the best player on the ground.

 Teams

 Port Adelaide was captained by Tim Ginever and coached by Stephen Williams.
-Williams had taken over from John Cahill part way through the season when Cahill joined the newly formed Port Adelaide Power.
+Williams assumed the role mid-season following John Cahill's departure, who left to prepare for the Port Adelaide AFL team's entry.
 Central District was captained by Roger Girdham and coached by Steve Wright.